 Libero SoC includes online manuals.
 The online manuals are in PDF format and available from Libero SoC Start Menu.
 Note that PDF files are for printing and viewing offline; use the online help to view user support on your workstation.
+From the Start menu, select All Programs > Microsemi > Libero SoC > Libero SoC Reference Manuals to view the help documentation.

-From the Start menu, choose All Programs > Microsemi > Libero SoC > Libero SoC Reference Manuals You must have Adobe Acrobat Reader or similar PDF viewer to open and view the PDF user guides.
+Note: You must have Adobe Acrobat Reader or similar PDF viewer to open and view the PDF user guides.